Empathy in design vol.1

 We are very well familiar with delightful experiences in analog world.
 The origins of user experience is in those small corner shops where the owner greets you by the name, knows your family, your taste, where you work etc. Users sense when a business actually cares about them and love those products/services in return.
 Just one friendly and attentive person at the counter is enough for us to feel satisfied and happy with the experience.

 And what is our response when things don’t go well?
 Research from Telegraph.co.uk suggested that service is by far the biggest factor behind negative reviews on TripAdvisor.
-Indeed we have a very low tolerance when we are paying, but are being treated rude in return.
+Indeed, we have a very low tolerance when we are paying, but are being treated rudely in return.

 Meanwhile, 58 percent of consumers are willing to spend more on companies that provide excellent customer service, according to American Express.
 We’ve all been there, when we want to leave a bigger tip, because the waiter was so friendly and nice.

 Another research from McKinsey research has shown that 70 percent of buying experiences are based on how the customer feels they are being treated.
-Large part of that has to do with showing the customer that your brand does care and value them.
+A large part of that has to do with showing the customer that your brand does care and value them.